Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/README.md

         - cat_genome:bowtie2
         - human_genome:bmtagger

+> [!IMPORTANT]
-    There currently is a bug in the current *kneaddata v0.12.2* release of kneaddata for human_genome:bowtie2.
+> There currently is a bug in the current *kneaddata v0.12.2* release of kneaddata for human_genome:bowtie2.
 This will be fixed in _0.12.3_.
-You can manually create the *"human_genome_bowtie2"* directory and manually download the correct file here
-    `https://huttenhower.sph.harvard.edu/kneadData_databases/Homo_sapiens_hg39_T2T_Bowtie2_v0.1.tar.gz` and extract it into the *kneaddata_path/human_genome_bowtie2* directory.
-The within that directory run the following command: touch `.done`
+> You can manually create the *"human_genome_bowtie2"* directory and manually download the correct file here `https://huttenhower.sph.harvard.edu/kneadData_databases/Homo_sapiens_hg39_T2T_Bowtie2_v0.1.tar.gz` and extract it into the *kneaddata_path/human_genome_bowtie2* directory.
+Then, within that directory run the following command: touch `.done`

 * `--metaphlan_db_path` : Path to the directory where metaphlan databases are saved or will be downloaded (default: ./metaphlan_db/)